 The iconic Hoover logo is similar to a no-go sign in that it’s also red and round.
 And inside it is a white ring, divided into two parts by a diagonal strip of the same white color.
 It intersects with two other lines and forms a stylized “H.” Below the long diagonal are the remaining letters: “O,” “O,” “V,” “E,” and “R.” They are built from the bottom up with a ladder.
 All glyphs are capitalized, bold, and slightly tilted to the right.

 The graphic Hoover sign with white lettering in a red circle has a long history.
 It is known that he was featured in Life magazine in the early 1950s.
-And the first products to feature the logo were the Hoover 638 and 1224 vacuum cleaners.
+The first products to feature the logo were the Hoover 638 and 1224 vacuum cleaners.
 It continues to be used on the brand’s home appliances and promotional materials.
 At the same time, an important rule is observed: the word necessarily forms an angle of approximately 55 degrees.

 Font and Colors